jethroglaudin/OOPWithLegos/FinalProject/Assignment.md

 - Constructor 1 allows assignment of numberOfSeats only.

-- Constructor 2 allows assignment of manafacturer only.
+- Constructor 2 allows assignment of numberOfSeats manafacturer only.

-- Constructor 3 allows assignment of numberOfSeats.
+- Constructor 3 allows assignment of numberOfSeats, manufacturer and color.

-- Manufactuer and color Create object saloonCar1 with 2 Seats
+- Create object saloonCar1 with 2 Seats

 - Create object saloonCar2 with 3 seats and manufactuer Nissan